softwarefactory-project/DLRN/doc/source/installation.rst

   Also note that setting ``rhpkg`` only makes sense when using ``dlrn.drivers.downstream.DownstreamInfoDriver`` as the pkginfo driver.
+* ``fetch_mock_config``, if set to ``true``, will instruct DLRN to download the mock configuration for the build target from Koji, and use it when building the source RPM.
+If set to ``false``, DLRN will use its internally defined mock configuration, based on the ``DEFAULT/target`` configuration option.
+* ``mock_base_packages``, if  ``fetch_mock_config`` is set to ``true``, will
+  define the set of base packages that will be installed in the mock configuration when creating the source RPM.
+This list of packages will override the one fetched in the mock configuration, if set.
+If not set, no overriding will be done.

 The optional ``[coprbuild_driver]`` section has the following configuration
 options: